 CONTENTS

-Autumn is coming to the northern hemisphere, and in Japan that means it’s time for koyo (紅葉), or fall foliage viewing!
-Every year crowds around the country flock to the most beautiful spots to see the seasons change, and the leaves shift from green to red.
-With amazing weather and colorful scenery, it’s a great time to explore Japan.
-In Nagoya, the castle is encircled by a swath of trees that turn a deep, beautiful red, bringing crowds who wander the gardens.
+Autumn is on its way, and in Japan that means it’s time for koyo (紅葉), the ancient tradition of fall foliage viewing!
+Every year crowds from around the country and overseas flock to Japan’s most beautiful fall foliage spots to see the seasons change, and watch the leaves shift from green to red.
+With amazing weather and colorful scenery, autumn is a great time to explore Japan, and in Nagoya, travelers are treated to the enchanting sight of a castle nestled among trees as they turn a deep, beautiful red.

 Nagoya Castle

-When the leaves in Nagoya Castle's Ninomaru Garden (名古屋城の二之丸庭園) start to turn yellow, orange, and then red, you know it's time for the yearly Autumn Festival!
-The garden is one of three surrounding this historic castle (sometimes called Meijo Park, 名城公園), and trees hailing from all over the country of Japan have taken root in the elegantly maintained grounds.
-Thanks to the variety of plants, at any point in during the fall leaves of all colors can be found in the garden.
-Foliage in all different hues, and trees at various different points in their seasonal changes make the castle gardens a gorgeous place to see every fall.
-Plus, each year the festival includes a chrysanthemum growing competition, where florists grow and sculpt fantastic chrysanthemums, put on display at the Nagoya Castle gates.
+When the leaves in Nagoya Castle’s Ninomaru Garden (名古屋城の二之丸庭園) start to turn yellow, orange, and then red, you know it’s time for the yearly Autumn Festival!
+This garden is one of three in Meijo Park (名城公園), which surrounds one of central Japan’s most historic castles, and trees hailing from all over the country have taken root in the elegantly maintained grounds.
+Thanks to the variety of plants, leaves of all colors can be found in the garden at any point during the fall.
+Foliage in all different hues, growing from trees at various points in their seasonal shift, make the castle gardens a gorgeous place to see every fall.
+Plus, Nagoya Castle’s yearly fall koyo festival includes a chrysanthemum growing competition, where florists grow and sculpt fantastic chrysanthemums, put on display at the castle gates.

 Nagoya Castle